Useful

 between Vladivostok &

-A weekly ferry links Vladivostok with Donghae in South Korea, run by DBS Ferry, www.dbsferry.com.
-The ship is the 1993-built 'Eastern Dream', equipped to a good standard.
-The service is relatively new, starting in 2009.
+A weekly ferry used to link Vladivostok with Donghae in South Korea, run by DBS Ferry, www.dbsferry.com.
+The ship was the 1993-built 'Eastern Dream', equipped to a good standard.
+The service started in 2009.
+However, in February 2020 it was reported that after being temporarily suspended during November, December & January 2019, this ferry was permanently discontinued from February 2020 onwards.

 Ferries between China &